These By‐Laws shall be known as “the By‐Laws of Unicoin Digital Capital Exchange.

 27.3 A Member terminated in accordance with this Rule shall be notified and he may be permitted to request for a hearing before the Disciplinary Committee of the Exchange within 30 days of such Termination.

-28.2 A Member, who is aggrieved by the decision in appeal may request for a further hearing by a five member Committee constituted by the Exchange to review the decision in appeal.
+28.2 A Member, who is aggrieved by the decision in appeal may request for a further hearing by a three-member Committee constituted by the Exchange to review the decision in appeal.
 The decision of the five members Committee shall be final and binding on the Member.

 28.3 The Exchange shall prescribe the Rules and Procedure for such hearing including the Fees.